-Before you get a loan, it’s important to know how much debt you can afford.
-Our simplified loan payment calculator can help you determine what your monthly payment could be.
+Before you get a loan, it’s important to know how much debt you can take on.
+Our simplified loan payment calculator can help you determine what your monthly payment could be including the principal amount and interest charges.
 To use the calculator, input the principal balance of your loan, the interest rate and the loan length.

 Having an idea of your monthly payment can help when you’re putting together a budget.
 You might find that you have enough money left over to make extra payments or even develop a plan to get ahead of your debt.

 The Bankrate loan payment calculator breaks down your principal balance by month and applies the interest rate you provide.
 Because this is a simple loan payment calculator, we cover amortization behind the scenes.
 If you would prefer a loan payment calculator that delves into the granular details (such as amortization), use our more robust calculator.

 In the context of a loan, amortization is when you pay off a debt on a regular, fixed schedule.
 Often, within the first few years, the bulk of your monthly payments will go toward interest.
 For example, if you have an auto loan with a monthly payment of $500, your first month’s payment might break down into $350 toward interest and $150 toward the principal.

 There are loans offered for nearly every legal purpose by a variety of lenders.
 When considering the type that's best for you, it's important to compare each option to make sure the loan will benefit you and your finances down the road.